fermyon/developer/content/spin/v2/javascript-components.md

 ```

 Before we can execute this component, we need to add the `random-data-api.fermyon.app`
-domain to the application manifest `allowed_http_hosts` list containing the list of
+domain to the application manifest `allowed_outbound_hosts` list containing the list of
 domains the component is allowed to make HTTP requests to:

 <!-- @nocpy -->